-Using this interpolation technique, we can determine the undrained shear strength of the entire layers, as shown in Figure 12 for the ground surface and Figure 13 for the quick clay layer.
+Using this interpolation technique, we can determine the undrained shear strength of the entire layers, as shown in Figure 12 at the ground surface and Figure 13 for the quick clay layer at top of the transition to quick clay layer.
 The undrained shear strength is correlated with the elevation such that the deeper the soil layer, the higher the undrained shear strength.
 That is consistent with the CPTUs data in which the undrained shear strength increases linearly with depth in the normally consolidated clay.